Respondents’ Legal Counsel – Tribal Family Healing to Wellness Court

 I. GENERAL INFORMATION.

 A. Purpose.
-This request for proposals (RFP) is to contract for legal services to represent indi-viduals seeking to participate in or admitted to the Non-Removable Mille Lacs Band of Ojib-we’s Family Healing to Wellness Court (“FHWTC”), Noojimo’wiigamig Inaawanidiwag (Healing Journey).
-The Band, a federally recognized Indian tribe, is headquartered at the Mille Lacs Band Tribal Government Center located at 43408 Oodena Drive, Onamia, MN 56539.
-This contract will be paid from Grant Number # 2020-AC-BX-0028, from the U.S. Depart-ment of Justice, Office of Justice Programs, Bureau of Justice Assistance.
-The period for the contract is October 1, 2022, to September 30, 2025.
+This request for proposals (RFP) is to contract for legal services to repre-sent individuals seeking to participate in or admitted to the Non-Removable Mille Lacs Band of Ojibwe’s Family Healing to Wellness Court (“FHWTC”), Noojimo’wiigamig Inaawanidiwag (Healing Journey).
+The Band, a federally recog-nized Indian tribe, is headquartered at the Mille Lacs Band Tribal Government Center located at 43408 Oodena Drive, Onamia, MN 56539.
+This contract will be paid from Grant Number # 2020-AC-BX-0028, from the U.S. Department of Justice, Office of Jus-tice Programs, Bureau of Justice Assistance.
+The period for the contract is November 1, 2022, to September 30, 2025.

 B. Description of the Non-Removable Mille Lacs Band of Ojibwe.
-The Mille Lacs Band of Ojibwe (“Band”), a constituent of the federally recognized Minnesota Chippewa Tribe, has 4,754 enrolled members and is located in northeast central Minnesota.
-Its reservation is dis-persed over 160 non-contiguous rural miles and overlaps Aitkin, Mille Lacs, and Pine Coun-ties.
-These non-adjacent lands are scattered in a checkerboard nature and comprise a total of 50 square miles.
+The Mille Lacs Band of Ojibwe (“Band”), a constituent of the federally recognized Minnesota Chippewa Tribe, has 4,754 enrolled members and is in northeast central Minnesota.
 The Mille Lacs Band’s reservation includes three distinct rural districts.
-District I and IIa are located within Mille Lacs County with District I on the southwest shore of Lake Mille Lacs near Onamia, MN, and District IIa on the southeast shore near Isle, MN.
-District II is located within Aitkin County near McGregor, MN.
-District III is located within Pine County and 30 miles east of Hinckley, MN.
 The Band also maintains an Urban Office serving Band members living in the Twin Cities area.

-C. Description of the Mille Lacs Band Court of Central Jurisdiction, Healing to Wellness Court.
-A sovereign nation with the authority to govern its people and land, the Mille Lacs Band regulates itself by utilizing a separation of powers divided into the Executive, Legislative, and Judicial Branches.
-The Band’s Judicial Branch is established as the Court of Central Juris-diction, which includes the trial-level District Court and the appellate-level Court of Appeals.
-A court of general jurisdiction, the District Court exercises adjudicatory authority over a wide range of civil and criminal matters arising on tribal land.
+C. Description of the Mille Lacs Band Court of Central Jurisdiction, Family Healing to Wellness Court.
+The Band’s Judicial Branch is established as the Court of Central Ju-risdiction, which includes the trial-level District Court and the appellate-level Court of Appeals.
 The largest percentage of civil cases heard by the Band’s District Court are those involving child abuse and neglect, Children in Need of Protection or Services (“CHIPS”).
-In recent years due in large measure to the nation-wide raging opioid epidemic, the number of CHIPS cases being filed in the District Court has risen dramatically.
-In 2022, the Band enacted Title 5, Chapter 4 of the Mille Lacs Band Statutes establishing a Tribal Family Healing to Wellness Court.
+The majority of CHIPS cases involve substance use by parents, guardians and/or custodians.
+To address these cases more effectively in a culturally reflective manner, in 2022, the Band enacted Title 5, Chapter 4 of the Mille Lacs Band Statutes establishing a Tribal Family Healing to Wellness Court.
 (Found here: https://millelacsband.com/government/tribal-register/constitution-and-band-statutes/title-5-judicial-branch.)

 II.
 PROJECT OVERVIEW